 - Quality of calligraphy or artistic lettering used to address the envelope.
 Computer-generated or -enhanced lettering is not permitted.

 Effective use of color and design employing standard media such as paint, ink, markers and pencil.
-Not permitted: stickers or manufactured rubber stamps (hand-cut stamps permitted).
+Not permitted: stickers or manufactured rubber stamps (hand-cut stamps and commercialy fabricated rubber stamps from a hand-rendered design are permitted).

 Entrants are encouraged to integrate postage stamp(s) into the design.